cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 - The implementation of G.scalar\_mult\_vfy(y,X) MUST map all c low-order points on the curve and all c' low-order points on the twist to G.I.

 Montgomery curves other than the ones recommended here can use the specifications given in {{CPaceMontgomery}}, given that the above properties hold.

-## Invalid point detection

-TBD: integrate the following instructions in section 6!!!

-### Verification for Short-Weierstrass

-For implementations offering Short-Weierstrass cipher suites, the verification checks MUST verify that the abort cases are triggered if
-MSGa or MSGb include either of, the point at infinity and an invalid point not on the curve.

-### Verification of invalid point detection for X448 and X25519
-The Curve25519-based cipher suite employs the twist security feature of the curve for point validation.
-As such, it is MANDATORY to check that any actual X448 and X25519 function implementation maps all low-order points on both the curve and the twist on the neutral element and correctly clears bit #255 of field elements.
-Corresponding test vectors which produce the all-zero outputs are provided in the appendix.
-All inputs that produce an all-zero output of G.scalar\_mult\_vfy(s,Y) MUST trigger the abort case.

-### Verification for Decaf448 and Ristretto255

-Similarly for CPace on Decaf448 and Ristretto255 the verification checks of the protocol implementation MUST verify that the abort cases are triggered if
-MSGa or MSGb include either of, invalid encodings or encodings of the neutral element.
-The appendix gives corresponding test vectors.

 ## Nonce values